acquia/fifo2kinesis/README.md

 service syslog-ng restart
 ```

 All log messages will be published to Kinesis.
+Not that a 5 second buffer is
+set by default; Adjust the `--flush-interval` option to fit your needs.